fsprojects/FSharp.Data/docs/index.md

 ## Tutorials

-The above articles cover all key features of the FSharp.Data package.
-However, if you're interested in more samples or more details, then the following tutorials contain additional examples that use multiple different features together:
+The following tutorials contain additional examples that use multiple features together:

  * [Converting between JSON and XML](tutorials/JsonToXml.html) - implements two serialization functions that convert between the standard .NET `XElement` and the `JsonValue` from FSharp.Data.
    The tutorial demonstrates pattern matching on `JsonValue`.
  * [Anonymizing JSON](tutorials/JsonAnonymizer.html) - implements a function to anonymize a `JsonValue` from FSharp.Data.
    The tutorial demonstrates pattern matching on `JsonValue`.

+Below is a brief practical demonstration of using FSharp.Data:

+<div style="padding-left:20px"><iframe src="https://channel9.msdn.com/posts/Understanding-the-World-with-F/player" width="640" height="360" allowFullScreen frameBorder="0"></iframe></div>

 ## Reference Documentation